Skip to main content

 We are perhaps unusual as an organisation in embracing so many methods.
 But we see value in building bridges between people working across different disciplines and horizons, shaping new coalitions for change.

-We use a three-part framework for categorising the different kinds of contribution that these strands of our work make to our mission.
+We have 3 pathways for change that categorise the different kinds of contribution that these strands of our work make to our mission.

 Directional change